seldo/alpaca/README.md

 It's another Mastodon client.
 I'm sorry.

-This one is written in Remix and runs as a serverless app on Netlify, so I don't have to scale it.
+Specifically, it is a paired set: `react-native` is an iOS app and `take2` is a web app.

 ## Why?

-Partly as an excuse to try building a substantial "serverless" app using Remix, partly because all the existing Mastodon clients have incredibly terrible notification screens and it was driving me crazy.
+* Partly as an excuse to try building a substantial "serverless" app using Remix
+* Partly because all the existing Mastodon clients have incredibly terrible notification screens and it was driving me crazy
+* I want quote-posts and embedded tweets
+* I don't want local or federated timelines

 ## What does it do?